PaperDanny Birchall, Wellcome Collection, UK, Jennifer Trent Staves, Wellcome Collection, UK, Alice White, Wellcome Collection, UK

 of the museum itself?
 When does online digital content become a genuine museum experience?

-We ask what the experience of journalism brings to museum content, and the role of social media in amplifying narrative content, creating dialogue with visitors and increasing our understanding of audiences.
-We’ll talk about the challenges we’ve faced in this approach and include the experiences of other digital content people in museum who have experimented with this approach.
+We ask what the experience of journalism brings to museum content and the role of social media in amplifying narrative content, creating dialogue with visitors and increasing our understanding of audiences.
+We’ll talk about the challenges we’ve faced in this approach and include the experiences of other digital content people, who have experimented with this approach in museums .